vegetabill/brainbox-design-site/_drafts/clean-room-code.md

 > When adding new behavior to existing code, instead of editing the existing implementation, grow a whole new implementation by using the old implementation's test cases as a guide.

-The new code will provide all the existing features as the existing implementation, and also the ones you are adding/changing, in a way that results in clearer, simpler code than if you tried to edit it in-place.
+The new code will provide all the existing features of the existing implementation, and also the ones you are adding/changing, in a way that results in clearer, simpler code than if you tried to edit it in-place.

 I settled on the name Clean Room Code because I often found myself reverse engineering desired behavior from unit tests, and so the parallel seemed helpful.